DavHau/edict/readme.md

 1. If the current directory has been passed as a flake ref, rsync back any changes that happened on it.

 ## Difficulties:
-Is the user issues a nix command via `edict`, we don't know if they intend to modify the contents of the current directory or not.
+If the user issues a nix command via `edict`, we don't know if they intend to modify the contents of the current directory or not.

 ### Examples
 Here the user intends to modify the local repo: